 Cuisine with a view: Restaurants on the water

-The Paradise Coast is not called that just for its beaches and attractions—it’s also a succulent paradise for fresh seafood sourced straight from the Gulf of Mexico and the Everglades.
-So when you’re visiting or vacationing in Naples, Marco Island and the Everglades, you’ve gotta try the gator, grouper, snapper, mullet, frogs' legs, blue crab and stone crab claws.
-The best way to enjoy it is right on the water.
+Florida’s Paradise Coast is not called “paradise” just for its beaches and attractions—it’s also a succulent oasis for fresh seafood sourced straight from the Gulf of Mexico and the Everglades.
+When you’re visiting or vacationing in Naples, Marco Island and the Everglades, you’ve gotta try the gator, grouper, snapper, mullet, frogs’ legs, blue crab and stone crab claws–and the best way to enjoy them is right on the water.

 Waterfront Dining in the City of Naples

 sits on a marina overlooking the water.
 Visitors love to browse the unique boutiques and souvenir shops, but locals go for the two eateries with their waterfront views of the Gordon River/Naples Bay.
 It’s a laid-back atmosphere in both—not to mention the fresh, locally-caught fish, crab, seafood and more: Pinchers

 at Tin City.
 Whether its grilled, seared, roasted, barbecued, fried or raw, you will find new favorites on the menus.
 Pinchers, which owns its own regional fishery, has actually trademarked the slogan “You Can’t Fake Fresh!™ A Naples tradition since 1976, The Dock at Crayton Cove